DINKIN/TMSuino/README.md

 4. Fixing jumper cables<br/>
   [See the details on fixing here](fixing/README.md)

-## Application suggestions

-#### Side effects

-Sessions of 15 minutes' length might be required to register any effects.
-Head aches, a "pressure feeling", can occur - these are expected to be harmless and temporary.
-Slight nausea, especially on an empty stomach, can occur - this is expected to lessen after one week of application.

-#### What to watch out for

-The desired effect would be called **"sobering"** - hinting the disruption of a manic phase.
-Or **"stabilizing"** - hinting the improvement of a depressive phase.
-Nothing is felt if no phase was active or no change occurred.

-**This is no treatment plan - just a starting point for your own research efforts.**

-When you end a sitting, check that the LED of the Arduino is still on and _not_ blinking.
-Then you know it has not gone into error mode some time during the sitting.

 ## Rationale

 If you are curious why mentioned parts and materials where selected, [read the details in the rationale](rationale/README.md).